gacerioni/harness_utils_cg_universal_api_caller/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this project is to mantain a trustful source of Python GraphQL queries, to help Harness Customers.
+The main goal of this project is to mantain a trustful source of Python calling Harness APIs.
+This initial project will evolve to support all RESTful Methods.
+For now, this is a Project to call DELETE and help with a specific Customer use case.

 <!-- GETTING STARTED -->